RaVbaker/capfire/README.markdown

 I have changed the revision taken for compare link to lastest_release.
 It fits better for reality.

+I have also made the pre_message optional and if it's not defined in `config/capfire.yml` then sending message before deploy is skipped.

 # Capfire (modified by [tylerjohnst](https://github.com/tylerjohnst/capfire))

 I made modifications to Capfire.
 Whee.